 When it comes to two specific builders, Shopify vs. GoDaddy, there are key points to understand before making a decision to use, or not use, either one.
 You’ll have to consider how much you’re willing to pay, the amount of themes and options you want to have access to, how important it is to you to own your domain, and more.
 With that, let’s dive into the details about each one.

 Shopify offers more than 60 storefront designs that were made by professional designers for small business owners to use as templates for their online storefronts.
-The designs can all be customized as well, which can mean that their storefront is a bit more difficult to use than GoDaddy’s.
+The designs can all be customized using Shopify’s drag-and-drop editor, so you don’t need any coding knowledge to edit your design to suit your needs exactly.

-Shopify does come with internal search engine optimization and marketing tools for social media to help you effectively advertise your products.
+Shopify does come with internal search engine optimization (SEO) and marketing tools for social media to help you effectively advertise your products.
 This can be helpful for marketing your small business online.
-Those tools include blog capabilities, SEO tools, promotions through Google and Facebook Ads, and marketing tools that show how successful those features are.
+Those tools include blog capabilities, SEO tools, promotions through Google and Facebook Ads, and reporting tools that show how successful your efforts are.

 Database for Products